Zone boréale

 6 | High-fidelity mocks and detailed report

-The last step consisted of developing high-fidelity mocks of the proposed solution, which were notably improved based on the feedback gathered during the user tests.
-The aesthetic layer added to the interfaces was designed to be consistent with the brand identity of Zone boréale.
-A design system was created alongside the mocks to document the interface components.
-Finally, a detailed report was submitted to the organization to describe the entire design process and provide specific implementation recommendations related to the proposed web application.
+The final phase involved developing high-fidelity mockups of the proposed solution, incorporating improvements based on insights gathered during user testing.
+The visual design was aligned with Zone boréale’s brand identity to ensure consistency across the interfaces.
+A design system was created alongside the mockups to document components and support future development.
+Finally, a comprehensive report was delivered to the organization, outlining the full design process and providing concrete implementation recommendations for the proposed web application.

 Map tab